Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Introduction

 \section{Introduction}

 Head and neck (H\&N) cancer is a comprehensive term encompassing malignancies that originate in the paranasal sinuses, nasal cavity, oral cavity, pharynx, and larynx.
-It ranks as the sixth most prevalent type of cancer, constituting approximately 6\% of all cases and resulting in an estimated 650000 new cancer diagnoses and 350000 cancer-related deaths annually worldwide~\cite{argiris2008head}. [$^{18}$F]F-FDG PET and CT imaging stand out as the widely used modalities for the initial staging and subsequent monitoring of H\&N cancer \cite{gupta2011diagnostic}. [$^{18}$F]F-FDG PET images can effectively highlight H\&N tumors with high metabolic activities, but suffer from low image resolution and signal-to-noise ratio (SNR).
+It ranks as the seventh most common type of cancer worldwide~\cite{mody2021head}.
+In 2020 alone, it was estimated that approximately 65630 new cases of oral cavity, pharyngeal, and laryngeal cancers would occur, accounting for about 3.6\% of all new cancer cases in the United States~\cite{pfister2020head}. [$^{18}$F]F-FDG PET and CT imaging stand out as the widely used modalities for the initial staging and subsequent monitoring of H\&N cancer \cite{gupta2011diagnostic}. [$^{18}$F]F-FDG PET images can effectively highlight H\&N tumors with high metabolic activities, but suffer from low image resolution and signal-to-noise ratio (SNR).
 Occasionally, distinguishing H\&N tumors from other highly metabolically active normal tissues can be challenging based on [$^{18}$F]F-FDG PET images.
 On the other hand, CT imaging offers valuable morphological insights into the structures of the human body.
 Consequently, integrating both [$^{18}$F]F-FDG PET and CT images can synergistically provide complementary information, enhancing the accuracy of diagnosis and treatment planning.
+Accurate identification of a mass lesion and estimation of tumor volume significantly impact subsequent treatment planning.
+Inaccurate positionin of tumors can lead to substantial underdosing of the tumor or overdosing of critical organs during radiation treatment.
 However, it is a laborious job for radiologists to delineate the tumor volume from PET and CT images for every patient, especially when dealing with large cohorts.
 Hence, the development of highly accurate automatic segmentation techniques for H\&N tumors holds great significance, which can facilitate faster and more reproducible tumor delineation.

 Recently, deep learning methods built on convolutional neural networks (CNNs) have achieved impressive performance for medical image segmentation tasks.
 Ronneberger et al.~\cite{ronneberger2015u} proposed the U-Net model for the segmentation of neuronal structures in electron microscopic stacks.
 It consists of an encoder, a decoder, and skip connections from the encoder to the decoder to restore the lost information.
 Over the years, the U-Net model has become the most widely adopted image segmentation architecture.
 Various extensions of U-Net have been proposed to handle the domain-specific complexity inherent in different segmentation tasks~\cite{azad2022medical,guo2019gross,zhou2019unet++,huang2020unet,xiang2020bio,oktay2018attention,li2020attention,cciccek20163d}.
 The processing steps and parameter settings of U-Net models heavily relies on researchers' expertise, particularly in cases where substantial dataset disparities exist.
 As a solution to this challenge, Isensee et al.~\cite{isensee2021nnu} proposed a self-configuring U-Net model named nnU-Net, which has the capability to automatically configure itself regarding preprocessing, network architecture, training, and post-processing.